 A repairs grant is available to help cover the cost of carrying out repairs required after your local council has issued certain types of statutory notices.
-Only landlords or some private tenants can apply for a repairs grant.
 You can get up to £7,500 depending on the type of work needed.

 Repairs grants can help landlords who have been served with specific notices requiring that they do remedial work to improve a property.
-A landlord or tenant may be entitled to a Repairs Grant if
+You may be entitled to a Repairs Grant if

-- the council has inspected the property and issued the landlord with a Public Health Notice or
+- the council has inspected the property and issued the property with a Public Health Notice or

 - the property is a protected tenancy and the council has issued a Notice of Disrepair

 If your property has been issued with a public health notice you should start the work immediately.
 You can apply for the grant while the work is underway.

 If your property is a protected tenancy which has been issued with a Notice of Disrepair you'll need the Housing Executive's written permission before starting work if you wish to apply for a Repairs Grant.